maaqoul/react-zero-to-hero/public/lessons/01-welcome/A-intro.md

   - Terminal: I just switched back to using macOS's built in terminal. [iTerm2][iterm] is great too.
 On Windows I love [Windows Terminal][terminal].
   - VS Code Icons: the [vscode-icons][icons] extension.

-## Where to File Issues

-I write these courses and take care to not make mistakes.
-However when teaching over ten hours of material, mistakes are inevitable, both here in the grammar and in the course with the material.
-However I (and the wonderful team at Frontend Masters) are constantly correcting the mistakes so that those of you that come later get the best product possible.
-If you find a mistake we'd love to fix it.
-The best way to do this is to [open a pull request or file an issue on the GitHub repo][issues].
-While I'm always happy to chat and give advice on social media, I can't be tech support for everyone.
-And if you file it on GitHub, those who come later can Google the same answer you got.

-## How the repo works

-There are two repos for this class: [the website you're currently on][site] and [the example projects][projects].

-Every step of this project will have a folder that will be a snapshot of where the project is at that step.
-If you get stuck, want to copy/paste some long bit of code you don't feel like writing, or just want to walk through the code at that point, please do!
-The primary goal of this is for you to learn so as long as you're learning there's no cheating!

-The naming format will be `XX-<name of the lesson>` so you can get a rough idea of order and which lesson the step is coming from.
-In each snapshot you'll have to run `npm install` again since it'll literally just be another whole copy of the project.

-For the Intermediate classes they're just called `<section>` since most of them don't have steps.
-The ones that do are `<section>-X`.

 [bootcamp]: https://frontendmasters.com/bootcamp/
 [nvm]: https://github.com/nvm-sh/nvm
 [vsc]: https://code.visualstudio.com/